Search This Blog

 Acceptance Testing: Demystified from a business perspective

-Those that are familiar with Juran’s definition (the seminal though leader that laid foundation of software quality) also will relate to the need for “fitness for use” as another ingredient of quality assurance.
-Nobody other than the customer can actually evaluate this fitness test which is where the user acceptance testing (UAT) evolved.
-But, think about how the transfer of ownership is executed in an organization.
+Those that are familiar with Juran’s definition (the seminal thought leader that laid foundation of software quality) also will relate to the need for “fitness for use” as another ingredient of quality assurance.
+Nobody other than the customer can evaluate this fitness test which is where the user acceptance testing (UAT) evolved.
+But think about how the transfer of ownership is executed in an organization.
 There is inexorably communication from project or account managers in custom software development or product owners in the product development to customers that the software is ready for their UAT.
-This is where these business owners should be held responsible to execute black-box testing evaluating at a higher level and satisfying themselves that the software is working to the customer’s requirements.
+This is where these business owners should be held responsible for executing black-box testing, evaluating at a higher level and satisfying themselves that the software is working to the customer’s requirements.
 This is the last window of opportunity to identify any escaped defects before the actual customer gets involved in interfacing with the software.
-Then, any escaped defects the customers and end users find or new feature enhancements identified are gathered in product backlog grooming, risk adjusted for priority, and accommodated in the subsequent iterations.
+Then, any escaped defects the customers and end users find, or new feature enhancements identified are gathered in product backlog grooming, risk adjusted for priority, and accommodated in the subsequent iterations.

 This level of acceptance testing is slowly and steadily disappearing from project, program, account, and product owners leaving the image of the performing organization at risk in front of the customer leading to trust erosion.
 Every car goes through a lot of quality checks but still when we buy a car, we take it for a test drive.
 Why shouldn’t we test drive the software ourselves before we give it to our customers?